Cosmian/kms/documentation/docs/kmip_2_1/_import.md

     }
     ```

-### Example - A PKCS#12 bundle
+### Example - A PKCS#12 container

-Importing a PKCS#12 bundle containing an EC private key, a certificate and an intermediate certificate.
+Importing a PKCS#12 container containing an EC private key, a certificate and an intermediate certificate.

 Please note: